Generic Name: carteolol (KAR-tee-oh-lole)

 Lowering eye pressure and treating glaucoma.
 It may also be used for other conditions as determined by your doctor.

-Carteolol drops is an ophthalmic beta-blocker.
+Carteolol drops are an ophthalmic beta-blocker.
 It is unknown exactly how carteolol drops works to reduce the fluid pressure inside the eye, but it appears to reduce the amount of liquid produced.

 Do NOT use carteolol drops if: